RocqJones/RoomWord/README.md

 A data holder class that can be observed.
 Always `holds/caches` the latest version of data, and notifies its observers when data has changed. `LiveData` is *lifecycle aware*.
 UI components just observe relevant data and don't stop or resume observation.
 LiveData automatically manages all of this since it's aware of the relevant lifecycle status changes while observing.

 ### 2. ViewModel.
-Acts as a communication center between the *Repository (data) and the UI*.
+Acts as a communication center between the **Repository (data) and the UI**.
 The UI no longer needs to worry about the origin of the data. **ViewModel instances survive Activity/Fragment recreation.**

-### 3.Repository.
+### 3. Repository.
 A class that you create that is primarily used to manage multiple data sources.

 ### 4. Entity.